-The Group is the leading internet banking service provider in Malaysia with a market share of 43.2 per cent. and 8.2 million registered users as at 31 December 2015.
-The Group was also the first bank to introduce comprehensive mobile banking services in Malaysia and had a leading market share of 29.1 per cent. of subscribers as at 31 December 2015.
-The Group recorded 2.0 billion internet banking transactions with a total value of RM168.7 billion in the year ended 31 December 2015.
+Group CFS is the leading internet banking service provider in Malaysia, with a market share of 41.0 per cent. and 10.5 million registered users as at 31 December 2017.
+In the mobile banking sphere, CFS Malaysia currently has 4.6 million unique mobile banking users and market share of 31.7 per cent.